LoginRadius/docs/content/guide/auth-page-advanced-editor/index.md

 To edit a component, click the relevant component inside either the **Authentication Pages** or **Profile Pages** section.
 The components **HTML**, **Before Script**, and **End Script** consist of a single file, while the other components **Custom CSS**, **Custom JS**, and **Head Tags** allow you to add additional files.

-Edit the content of your component in the editor window highlighted below:
+Edit the content of your component in the editor window as highlighted below:

   ![alt_text](images/advanced-editor-component-editor.png "image_tooltip")